 Today, those surges of geeky enthusiasm don’t seem to spark up like they used to.

-People, noses buried in their phones, just aren’t into new things that can be used in ways involving individual challenges and innovation anymore.
+People these days, noses buried in their phones, just don’t seem motivated into exploring individual challenges and innovation anymore.

-For example, just “off the top of the head,” we aren’t seeing competitions to build endurance drones, perhaps ones that attempt to go overseas, or around the world, using solar power to recharge.
-Perhaps they could be tagged with messages to people that might find them.
-The message would request the finder recharge them and send them off again on their quest.
+For example, we aren’t seeing competitions to build endurance drones, perhaps ones that attempt to go overseas, or around the world, using solar power to recharge.

-We do see a lot of commercial interest, like having drones replace couriers and pizza pie delivery people — there may be a business opportunity here, as anyone who completes this accomplishment (a proper, reliable drone self-guidance/navigation system) will have a great “in” to provide autonomous car software.
+We do see a lot of commercial interest in applications like having drones replace couriers and pizza pie delivery people — there may be a business opportunity here, as anyone who completes this accomplishment (a proper, reliable drone self-guidance/navigation system) will have a great “in” to provide autonomous car software.

-Practical drones that we aren’t seeing, and should be, are fast drones that ride ahead of trains, on the track, REQUIRED for all trains, freight and passenger.
-These drones should, obviously, find and report back on track conditions, remove smaller obstacles up to about moose-size, and fall back to contact the train and ensure it slows in all necessary areas: intersections, curves, and for all incidental hazards, even signaling to stop the train when necessary.
+Practical drones that we aren’t seeing, and should be, are fast drones that ride ahead of trains, on the track, required for all trains, freight and passenger.
+These drones should, obviously, find and report back on track conditions, remove smaller obstacles, signalling to stop the train for particular hazards.